graphcore/tutorials/tutorials/poplar/README.rst

 For most of the tutorials we've included two directories.
 One, called ``start_here``, contains the bare structure of the tutorial as a starting point and the other, ``complete``, contains the finished code for reference.
-Each tutorial also has a ``test`` directory, which checks that the code can be compiled and run.
+Each tutorial also has a ``tests`` directory, which checks that the code can be compiled and run.
 See the README file in each test directory for more information.

 All the tutorials are in C++.
 They can run on a simulated IPU, so you should be